kevonrochester/osticket-prereqs/README.md

 ![Screenshot 2024-01-05 131134](https://github.com/kevonrochester/osticket-prereqs/assets/155024615/8b8c70c6-cee2-4f8a-9c53-a14eb00aa215)

-Within the IIS we will go into the sites-Default web site- osticket and brownse 80 to est to see if it works.
-We will Enable PHP Extensions so that the IIS can run more efficiently because it is recommended by osticket. so in IIS - sites-default-osticket we will open php manager- click enable or disable an extension and enable php_imap Php_intil Php_opcache
+Within the IIS we will go into the sites-Default web site- osticket and "BROWSE*80" ( on the right side of IIS)  to test if it works.
+Once tested We will Enable PHP Extensions so that the IIS can run more efficiently because it is recommended by osticket. so in IIS - sites-default-osticket we will open php manager- click enable or disable an extension and enable php_imap Php_intil Php_opcache